pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

+= 1.2.4 =
+*	ClassiPress - Improved URL redirect if payment status was not successful

 = 1.2.3 =
 *	Event Espresso - Improved support for gateways wich have input fields
 *	ClassiPress - Improved support for gateways wich have input fields